KyrielightWei/multi-master-sqlite/README.md

 # multi-master-sqlite
-a prototype of multi-master share-storage database
+A prototype of multi-master share-storage database

 ### Basis